Nikit-Uppala/Terminal-Brick-Breaker/README.md

 # Brick Breaker

+To run the game - open a terminal and run "python main.py" command. (use python3 instead of python in linux).

 In this game, the user needs to destroy all the breakable bricks with the help of ball and paddle.
 The user would be given 3 lives.
 A life is lost when ball touches the bottom wall.
 There are 4 types of bricks - 3 Breakable and the last one is unbreakable.